NAdi00/CodSoft/README.md

 3.Calculator:
 This is a simple calculator that allow operations four main operations plus, minus, divide and multiply.The project was build by raw html,css and Javascript.
 The IDE used is Visual Studio Code and Web Browser Chrome was used for debbuging.This is a 1 page website that only contain calculator design.

+/////////////////////////
+LEVEL 2
+1.Tribute Page
+The page is a bio about Desmond Tutu.
+It is build with raw html, css.
+This is a 1 page website to display Desmond Tutus work and contributions in life